BLOG 1: YOUR STORIES

 exquisite love of all.

 If you have experience with mental illness, I hope, when reading my diary, you'll say, "It helps to know I'm not the only one."
-If you have no experience with mental illness, I hope my story, and Pat's story, will help personalize mental illness and give it heart and dignity.
+If you have no experience with mental illness, I hope my story, and Pat's story, will personalize mental illness and give it dignity and heart.
+I didn't know, as I wrote my diary, that I was capturing the last year of Pat's life.

 To receive my diary in your email inbox, click on My Diary, enter your email address in the box on the right, and click on the Sign Up button.
 If you have any problem subscribing, send me an email and I'll subscribe you from my end:-) firstname.lastname@example.org